Aelia Flaccilla: Marriage

+Their first son Arcadius, as well as their daughter Pulcheria, were born prior to the elevation of Theodosius as emperor.
+Their second son Honorius was born on 9 September 384.

 Empress

-Valens, emperor of the Eastern Roman Empire was killed in the Battle of Adrianople (9 August 378).
-He was survived by his wife Albia Dominica and his daughters Anastasia and Carosa.
-He had however survived his only son, Valentinianus Galates.
-His nephew Gratian, Emperor of the Western Roman Empire, was his heir and assumed control of the Eastern Empire with his younger half-brother Valentinian II as his nominal co-ruler.

-On 19 January, Gratian declared Theodosius, magister militum per Illyricum, to be his new colleague in the Eastern Roman Empire.
-Theodosius seems to have been the senior officer of Roman origins available for promotion at the time.
-Merobaudes and Frigeridus, the two magistri militum in praesenti were probably not considered due to their Germanic origins.
-Several other equivalent positions remained vacant since the deaths of their last holders in Adrianople.
-At this point Flaccilla became the Empress consort and was given the title Augusta.
+The Eastern Roman emperor Valens was killed at the Battle of Adrianople on 9 August 378.
+His nephew and co-emperor Gratian appointed Theodosius, magister militum per Illyricum, to succeed Valens on 19 January 379.
+At this point Flaccilla became Roman empress and was given the title Augusta.

 She was a fervent supporter of the Nicene Creed.
-Sozomen reports her preventing a conference between Theodosius and Eunomius of Cyzicus who served as figurehead of Anomoeanism, the most radical sect of Arians, who believed that Jesus was in no way similar to the Father.
+In one instance, she prevented a conference between Theodosius and Eunomius of Cyzicus who served as figurehead of Anomoeanism, the most radical sect of Arians, in an attempt to prevent him from betraying the Nicene faith.
 Ambrose and Gregory of Nyssa praise her Christian virtue and comment on her role as "a leader of justice" and "pillar of the Church".

 Theodoret reports on her works of charity, personally tending to the disabled.
 He quotes her saying that "To distribute money belongs to the imperial dignity, but I offer up for the imperial dignity itself personal service to the Giver."

-She died early in 386.
-Her death is mentioned by (among others) Claudian, Zosimus, Philostorgius and Joannes Zonaras.
 According to the Chronicon Paschale, the Palatium Flaccillianum of Constantinople was named in her honor.

-A statue of her was placed within the Byzantine Senate.
+She died in the year 386, shortly after her daughter.
+Gregory of Nyssa went on to deliver a funeral oration for her.

 Sainthood

-She is commemorated as a saint by the Eastern Orthodox Church, her feast day being 14 September.
+She is commemorated as a saint by the Roman Catholic Church and the Eastern Orthodox Church, her feast day being 14 September.